-It is anticipated that presentations and interviews will take place on Monday 30 June 2025.
-We will inform you of the outcome of your application by this date.
+It is anticipated that presentations and interviews will take place on 8 May 2025 and we will inform you of the outcome of your application prior to this date.
 Reasonable travel and incidental expenses incurred in attending the interview will be reimbursed (please ensure that you keep all receipts).
 Please note that if you are offered a post and decline the offer, travel and incidental expenses will not be reimbursed.